 Prudential Regulation

-Prudential regulation requires financial firms to control risks, hold adequate capital and liquidity, and have in place workable recovery and resolution plans.
+Prudential regulation requires banking organizations to prudently measure and manage risks, hold adequate capital and liquidity, and have in place workable recovery and resolution plans.

-It is essential that our regulatory regime accounts for the vital role the capital markets play in providing credit and financing the real economy, particularly as regulators consider the implementation of elements of the Basel III capital proposal in 2022, including the Fundamental Review of the Trading Book (FRTB) and Credit Valuation Adjustment (CVA).
-It is vital that those rules should be implemented in a manner that does not overly penalize banks’ capital markets activities, which in turn could reduce liquidity in vital corporate and other funding markets, thereby hurting growth in the real economy.
+Our regulatory regime must account for the vital role the capital markets play in providing credit and financing the real economy, particularly as regulators consider the finalization of elements of the Basel III Endgame and the GSIB surcharge proposals, especially including the Fundamental Review of the Trading Book (FRTB) and Credit Valuation Adjustment (CVA) of the Basel III Endgame.
+Those rules must be implemented in a manner that does not overly penalize banks’ capital markets activities, which in turn could reduce liquidity in vital corporate and other funding markets, thereby hurting growth in the real economy.

 All Prudential Regulation Content